 What do I do if Twitter is blocked in my country?

 Currently, Twitter is blocked in North Korea, China, and Iran.
 Other places like Turkey, Pakistan, Egypt, South Korea, UAE, Venezuela, and Russia have placed restrictions on the microblogging service in the past.
 If you’re affected by this then a VPN can help.
-Just follow the instructions we’ve outlined in the next section.
+Just follow the instructions we’ve outlined above.